HSF/prmon/README.md

 ### Building the project

-Building prmon requires a modern C++ compiler, CMake version 3.1 or higher and the [Niels Lohmann JSON libraries](https://github.com/nlohmann/json).
+Building prmon requires a C++ compiler that fully supports C++11, CMake version 3.3 or higher and the [Niels Lohmann JSON libraries](https://github.com/nlohmann/json).

 Building is usually as simple as